codeadamca/php-mysql-images-embedded/README.md

     Once you have phpMyAdmin open, click on the import tab and select the `links.sql` file from this repository.
 This will create a table called `links` and populate it with some sample data.

-2. Create a new file and name it `links.php`.
+2. Create a new file and name it `index.php`.
 In that file place the following code:

     ```php
     <?php